 Stay Open Late?

-The primary safety and security measures contained within the new law are reproduced below with some practical considerations for employers wishing to synthesize regulatory compliance and crime prevention best practice:
+The primary safety and security measures contained within the new law are reproduced below with some practical considerations for employers wishing to synthesize regulatory compliance and crime prevention best practices:

 1. Safe Cash Handling Procedures

 Employers are required to develop written cash handling procedures with a primary objective of limiting the amount of money accessible to workers.
 Safe cash handling procedures are a key component in reducing the reward for potential criminals.
 Such procedures typically include, in part:

 •limiting the amount of money held in the cash register;

 •counting cash and preparing deposits out of public view;